About Carova Beach, NC

 The history¹ of Carova is just as fascinating as its unique beach attractions.
 The name “Carova” comes from combining “Carolina” and “Virginia,” since the community hugs the state line between North Carolina and Virginia.
 As early as the late 15th century, Spanish ships were known to pass the area before landing in the late 1500s.
 This is where the famous Corolla Wild Horses made their start after being left on the beach after the Spanish had to make a quick escape from an attack by the local Indigenous peoples.
 Historians are torn over whether the horses were left behind on dry land or if they were thrown overboard, either during this escape or a storm.
 Regardless, these horses became the ancestors of the famous Corolla Wild Horses who still grace the shores of the Northern Outer Banks with their endearing beauty and determination.
 To learn more, visit our guide to the Outer Banks Wild Horses here.

-It wasn’t until 1984, when NC Highway 12 was being paved, that the population in Carova become something worth talking about.
+It wasn’t until 1984, when NC Highway 12 was being paved, that the population in Carova became something worth talking about.
 The highway never extended north in order to protect the wild horses and the peaceful, non-industrialized atmosphere that people who call Carova home have come to know and love.
 During this same time, the Currituck National Wildlife Refuse and the Currituck Banks Coastal Estuarine Reserve were established to maintain the natural beauty of this nearly untouched area of the Outer Banks.

 Things to Do At Carova Beach